 With its plethora of appliances and sophisticated electronic gadgets, today’s high-tech lifestyle puts a heavy demand on home electrical systems.
 Unfortunately, knob and tube wiring — which was installed well before the invention of home computers, hot tubs, and microwaves — just can’t handle the power requirements of all our 21st-century devices.
 The resultant overload puts your home at risk of a devastating electrical fire.

 Insurance companies tend to be reluctant to insure homes wired with knob and tube.
 And no wonder… they don’t want to take on the greater risk of accidents and electrical fires.
-So even if you can get homeowners insurance (usually following inspection of the wiring by a qualified professional electrician), you are likely to be hit with much higher premiums than your neighbour who has a safe, upgraded electrical system.
+So even if you can get homeowners insurance (usually following electrical inspection checklist of the wiring by a qualified professional electrician), you are likely to be hit with much higher premiums than your neighbour who has a safe, upgraded electrical system.

 Can Knob And Tube Wiring Be Fixed?